Prerna15Rai/Pocket-Dictionary-/README.md

 # Pocket-Dictionary-
-Beginner level project using python language.
+To understand the basic topics with effective manner is very essential, Pocket Dictionary is very Beginner level project which help to build the concepts realted to programming ....